SMP: Reusable Score-Matching Motion Priors for Physics-Based Character Control: Experiments

-\paragraph{Style Composition} SMP supports crafting novel motion priors by manipulating the pretrained diffusion model’s outputs, enabling the creation of new styles that are not present in the original without requiring additional training of the prior.
-As shown in \Cref{fig:compositionalprior}, two different styles can be composed by blending their style-conditioned predictions from the pretrained diffusion model to produce a new ``\emph{AeroPlane + HighKnees}'' prior.
+\paragraph{Style Composition} SMP supports crafting novel motion priors by composing the diffusion model’s outputs, enabling the creation of new styles that are not present in the original dataset without requiring additional training of the prior.
+As shown in \Cref{fig:compositionalprior}, two different styles can be composed by blending their style-conditioned predictions from the diffusion model to produce new styles, such as ``\emph{AeroPlane + HighKnees}''.
 The composite prior is constructed via:

 where $M_{\mathrm{upper}}$ and $M_{\mathrm{lower}}$ are binary masks applied to the upper- and lower-body features, respectively.
 The resulting prior $f_{\mathrm{comp}}$ can be used directly as the SMP reward $r^{\mathrm{smp}}$.
-Moreover, our proposed generative state initialization (GSI) can also adopt the composite prior to generate initialization states of the new style, enabling effective exploration when training policies for the new style.
-Using SMP and GSI together with $f_{\mathrm{comp}}$, our framework is able to train an agent that follows task commands while spreading its arms and lifting its knees high, all without relying on any reference motion data of the specific style.
+Moreover, our proposed generative state initialization (GSI) can also adopt the composite prior to generate initial states of the new style, enabling effective exploration when training policies for the new style.
+Using SMP and GSI together with $f_{\mathrm{comp}}$, our framework is able to train an agent that follows task commands while spreading its arms, according to the ``AeroPlane'' style, and lifting its knees high, according to the ``HighKnees'' style, all without relying on any reference motion data of the composite style.
+We further demonstrate the flexibility of SMP by crafting more expressive and playful styles.
+For instance, we create an ``Elated + FlickLegs'' prior that combines the arm-swinging motion of the ``Elated'' style with exaggerated lateral leg flicks during locomotion, resulting in an energetic and humorous movement pattern.
+We also compose the ``GracefulArms'' and ``Spin'' styles to produce a ballroom-dance-like behavior, characterized by elegant arm motions and continuous rotational movements.